June 1 STRATEGY

-Every team wants to have momentum on their side, but there is no set way of achieving it.
-Momentum usually occurs when a player does what he has trained to do and gets the desired results.
+Everyone wants to have momentum on their side, but there is no set way of achieving it.
+Momentum usually occurs when people do what they have been trained to do.
 It doesn’t happen by accident.
-It only rewards those who have put in the work and are ready for the moment.
+However, momentum only rewards those who have put in the work and are ready for the moment.
 As a Christian, we should be even more diligent in our preparation.
-There will come a moment when our preparation will make a difference.
+There will come a moment when our preparation will make the difference.
 When we do what we have prepared to do and see the results in someone else’s life, this will encourage us to keep working.
-Do you have momentum in your life?
+What are you doing to get closer to God?

 2 Kings 3:1-4:17

-When a player joins a team, he is expected to devote himself to that team’s success.
-To wear a jersey supporting another team would be considered disloyal.
-A player is expected to show his loyalty both through what he does and what he does not do.
-Loyalty is very serious, and disloyalty will not be tolerated.
+When you join a company, you are expected to devote yourself to the success of that company.
+To go around praising another company would be considered disloyal.
+An employee is expected to show his loyalty by what he does and what he does not do.
+This is taken very seriously, and disloyalty is not tolerated.
 As a follower of Jesus, we should be devoted to the success of the mission of Jesus.
 We should show our loyalty both by what we do and what we don’t do.
-With God, loyalty is far more serious than employment.
+This is far more serious than employment.
 Is there an area of your life where you are not loyal to Jesus?

 2 Kings 4:18-5:27

 but those who hope in the LORD will renew their strength.
 They will soar on wings like eagles; they will run and not grow weary, they will walk and not be faint.